• About PeterSIronwood

 Tags

-ethics, family, innovation, myth, politics, story, truth
+creativity, ethics, family, fiction, grit, innovation, leadership, legend, life, myth, politics, Resistance, story, thinking, training, truth, writing

 The Bonds of Horses and Humans

-Tu-Swift awoke in pain.
-He began to panic.
-At first he wondered and quickly then became sure that they must have beaten him again.
-Inventory.
+He slowed his breathing and forced himself to think.
 “Don’t jump to conclusions.”
 That’s what Many Paths would have said.
 Inventory.
 He quickly realized nothing was broken.
 No, it was just that his muscles were sore.
 Although he spent a lot of time running, playing, and working among the Veritas, his ride on the back of a horse and then spending a day shoveling manure used his muscles in new ways.
 His body was okay.
 As he thought of the Veritas, however, his heart sank.
 Up to now, he had secretly thought that he would soon be rescued.
 Now a new and uglier thought crept into his soul.
-He took deep slow breaths and tried to calm himself.
+He took deep slow breaths and tried to calm himself once again.
 Day-Nah was beginning to stir and Tu-Swift didn’t want to alarm him by appearing scared.
-But the truth was, all the Veritas may be killed or enslaved.
-He might even be the only one to transmit their long collective years of wisdom accumulated.
+But the truth was, all the Veritas may have been killed or enslaved.
+He might even be the only one to transmit their long years of accumulated wisdom.

 4B6A1004-D8CC-4D79-BD63-4AC265A4BD06